RPDevJesco/ZephyrJS/README.md

 - **Tree Table: A combination of a tree view and a table, allowing hierarchical data to be displayed in a tabular format.
 - **Split Pane: A component for creating resizable split views, allowing users to adjust the size of adjacent content areas.
 - **Infinite Scroll: A component for loading content dynamically as the user scrolls, often used in social media feeds or long lists.
-- **Markdown Editor: An interactive editor for creating and previewing markdown content with real-time rendering.
-- **Code Editor: A component for editing and highlighting code, possibly integrating with libraries like Ace or CodeMirror.
 - **Color Picker: A component for selecting colors, often used in design and customization tools.
 - **Stepper Wizard: A more advanced stepper component that guides users through multi-step processes, with validation and navigation controls.
 - **Image Gallery: A component for displaying image collections with features like lightbox viewing, thumbnails, and captions.